Harsha238/Mobile-Robotic-Arm/README.md

 Chassis: Acrylic or aluminum base with caster wheels

 🎯 Applications:
-Object sorting and placing
+Object sorting and placing,
-Warehouse automation prototype
+Warehouse automation prototype,
-Educational and research purposes
+Educational and research purposes.